UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

     NUM_CMD_CALLBACKS = 14
 ```
 ### Step 2: Adding command data
 Just like in the C version, we need to tell python the data that a command may store.
-This definition helps `ctypes` wrap the c-side functions
+This definition helps `ctypes` wrap the c-side functions.

 1. Locate the union class named `_U`.
 Before that class you can add the data that your command will store as a child class of the `ctypes` class `Structure`.
 Continuing the example of `CMD_RTC_SYNC`, it's data would be defined as the following in python:
 ```python